neo4j/graphql/packages/graphql/CONTRIBUTING.md

 It should cleanup after itself.

-NOTE: These tests do **not** run when `lerna run test` is executed, because these are not tests that needds to be run in development.
+NOTE: These tests do **not** run when `lerna run test` is executed, because these are not tests that need's to be run in development.
 They should run on PR:s and before releases though.

 ### All together

 ```
 $ npm run test
 ```